sverige16/Tomic-Chem-CP-Prot-MoA/04_Tomics_Models/Erik_Models/README.md

 DWTM_prediction_optuna.py: Optuna model showing hyperparameters that were optimized for the DWTM model.
 # Other
-DWTM: directory containing all of the files necessary to run the DWTM algorithm.
+DWTM: directory containing all of the files necessary to run the DWTM algorithm. example_pictures_tabdata_to_img.ipynb: Extracting example pictures to show the resulting image after the tabular data is transformed into image data.